redak105/assignment-synculario/README.md

 Our preferred stack is based on Javascript (React, nodejs), Swift (iOS), Java (Android), Python and R for data engineering and analysis.

-Recommended data storage is Reddis.
+Recommended data storage is Redis.
 Should there be a good reason, feel free to experiment with another storage.

 In general, the outcome of your work should be a simple MVP.
 You shouldn't spend too much time on it.
 Be efficient.